kivikakk/music_auto_eq/README.md

 The numbers might look different if you had a different EQ preset selected when you created a new one.
 That's fine.

-Now let's try replacing that with the presets from AutoEq.
+Now let's try replacing that with the presets from AutoEQ.
 Choose the FixedBandEQ.txt variant for your headphones (I'll use [this one](https://github.com/jaakkopasanen/AutoEq/blob/60b28289d1724586a333835d1162751e6079d6c6/results/referenceaudioanalyzer/referenceaudioanalyzer_hdm-x_harman_over-ear_2018/Bose%20QuietComfort%2035%20II%20(wireless%2C%20ANC%202)/Bose%20QuietComfort%2035%20II%20(wireless%2C%20ANC%202)%20FixedBandEQ.txt)) and download it.
 First we'll try a dry run with `-n`:

 ```console
 $ ./music_auto_eq autoeq -n 'qc35 II ANC 2' 'Bose QuietComfort 35 II (wireless, ANC 2) FixedBandEQ.txt'